 Is the GTX 1080 worth it in 2022?

 The GTX 1080 is capable of running modern titles at 1080p and 1440p smoothly.
 Nevertheless buying a GTX 1080 in 2020 makes sense only if you're buying second-hand because retail prices are too high.
 Buying used implies risks and no warranty, therefore if you don't fully trust the seller, buying a retail RTX 2060 is a much better option.
 A graphics card that performs slightly worse but has warranty and more features.

 GTX 1080 Specifications

 The GTX 1080 was released in 2016 as a high-range graphics card for desktop PCs that can run all games in 1080p and 1440p.
 It is based on the Pascal architecture and 16 nm process.
-As of 2020 it is still more than capable of running modern titles at 1080p Ultra presets 60+ FPS.
+As of 2022 is still more than capable of running modern titles at 1080p Ultra presets at 60+ FPS.

 GTX 1080 gaming benchmarks

 The graphics card performs well in modern titles, achieving more than 60 FPS while rendering games at 1920x1080 ultra presets.
 The only exception is Anno 1800, which runs smoothly at 60+ FPS if you lower the graphics to high-presets.